 4. Meet People Where They Are

 If you want to form a lasting connection with potential customers, meet them on their own personal stomping grounds.
+It’s all about their comfort and preferences, not yours.

-If your customer is a phone person, give them a call.
+If you know your customer is a phone person, give them a call.
 Maybe they’re social media focused and you follow up via Facebook or LinkedIn.
 And everyone can (and should!) be sent emails to communicate.

 The important thing to remember is that it’s all on the table—phone, text, email, snail mail, social media.
 Use whatever works.
 The more touchpoints you use, the better chance you have of staying top of mind.